 This type of application stores all of your account information – as well as other sensitive data, like your credit card information – under a single username and password, allowing you to protect your different connections without having to memorize several.
 The manager can even generate strong, random passwords for each account.

-Good to know: Do you use Google Authenticator but have lost your credentials?
-Go see our article “ How to recover Google Authenticator on mobile
+Good to know: you rather use Google Authenticator but have you lost your identifiers?
+Go see our article " How to recover Google Authenticator on Mobile "

 LastPass stores and protects your information for free.
 But if you upgrade to premium, you get a few more options: allowing family members to share your account information, processing accounts protected by two-factor verification (which require an additional code in addition to the password password), and log in to applications and online accounts.